top of page

 THE LATEST NEWS

-Read below about some recent findings and project highlights involving cutting-edge research, innovations and technological advancements in deep-sea exploration.
+Exploration in the deep sea involves cutting-edge research, innovation and technological advancement.
 At the heart of this work is Ægir, a vital tool supporting a wide range of marine disciplines including geology, geophysics, biology, microbiology and oceanography.
 As a cornerstone of national research infrastructure, Ægir is used by numerous research institutions, government agencies and other organizations to deepen our understanding of the deep ocean and its rich ecosystems.
+From 2026, NORMAR will be adding a 6000m-rated Hugin AUV-system from Kongsberg Discovery.
+It will be equipped with synthetic aperture sonar and multibeam echo sounder systems for high-resolution seafloor imaging and micro-bathymetry together with a suit of geophysical and environmental sensors.

 Aegir 6000